Alex21c/m5react-day-13-classwork-textutils-webapp/README.md

 ## Objectives
 + Developed a versatile Text Editor website using ReactJS.
-+ Implement dark and light mode options for user preference.
 + Provide real-time feedback on text, including word count, character count, and reading time.
 + Enableed users to preview their document and apply text transformations (uppercase, lowercase).
 + Implemented a feature to clear text and remove extra spaces , copy To ClipBoard.